MdSiamAnsary/SportsCorner/README.md

 ###  Storing registered users' information

 **XAMPP** has been used to store the users' information.
 MySQL (XAMPP) has been used for database operation.
 A database has been created named `sportscornerdb` on `phpMyAdmin`.
 The database has one table and it is `userstable`.
-From the SQL files in the repository, the structures of the table can be understood.
+From the SQL files in the repository, the structure of the table can be understood.

 ### Getting the current league standings
 To retrieve the current league standings, a Python package has been used.
 The